-Birmingham was founded in 1871, a merger of three small farm towns during Reconstruction at the “intersection” of two major railroad lines.
-Most of the early settlers here were of English descent, though Irish, Italian and African-Americans also settled here.
+Birmingham was founded in 1871, a merger of three small farm towns during reconstruction at the “intersection” of two major railroad lines.
+Most of the early residents of the area were of English descent, though Irish, Italian and African-Americans also settled here.

 Southern states didn’t have the organized unions of the northern states, so making steel here was cheaper than in places like Pittsburgh.

 From its beginning, Sloss Furnaces was one of the largest manufacturers of steel in the world.
 The railroad brought iron ore, limestone and coal to the factory, where it was used to create “pig iron.”

 The term “pig iron” comes from early steel processing techniques.
 Workers poured hot ore from the blast furnace into long trays called runners.
 The ore ran from a main branch to smaller side branches.
 At some point, someone said the offshoots looked like piglets with a sow, and the name pig iron stuck.

 From 1882 to the 1920s, they kept expanding the blast furnaces to keep up with demand created by the Industrial Revolution.